 Many financial advisors serve as both asset managers and wealth managers, combining financial planning with investment management to offer a full range of services.
 They may operate under different compensation models, including fee-only and fee-based, or commission-based structures.

-Fee-only is generally seen as the preferable option, as these advisors avoid all outside commissions for things like insurance and securities sales.
-Conversely, fee-based advisors are dually registered as insurance agents and/or broker-dealers, allowing them to accept these commissions in addition to the fees clients pay them.
-While this could cause a potential conflict of interest that must be disclosed, all SEC-registered advisors act as fiduciaries, putting clients’ interests ahead of their own.
+Investors generally prefer fee-only, as these advisors avoid all outside commissions for things like insurance and securities sales.
+Conversely, fee-based advisors dual register as insurance agents and/or broker-dealers, allowing them to accept these commissions in addition to the fees clients pay them.
+While this could cause a potential conflict of interest, all SEC-registered advisors act as fiduciaries, putting clients’ interests ahead of their own.

 Outside of a traditional financial advisor, you may also want to look into robo-advisors or online advisory services.
 As you might expect, a robo-advisor manages your money in an automated manner, with algorithms running your portfolio based on your investor profile.
 An online advisory service is closer to a normal advisor, only your relationship with them is exclusively remote.